asweigart/PythonStdioGames/README.md

 Game Ideas:
 - Nonograms https://en.wikipedia.org/wiki/Nonogram

+Class protocol:
+* Copy the source code by typing it.
+* Run the program and test it.
+* Run it under a debugger, answer questions about variable values.
+* Make the changes suggested for this project.
+* Try to remake the game without looking at the source, read the list of objectives.

 TODO entry outline (what a single program looks like on its page or book)
 - Name